dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@Version 1.7
+1. Home Page Section widgetization with new guideline.
 @Version 1.6.3
 1. Solved Styling issue.
 @Version 1.6.2